Paul Goldschmidt Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 17th-ranked team ERA across all MLB pitching staffs (4.47).
+- The Diamondbacks pitching staff is 21st in MLB with a collective 8.3 strikeouts per nine innings.

-- Kelly gets the start for the Diamondbacks, his fourth of the season.
-He is 0-2 with a 4.11 ERA and 15 strikeouts through 15 1/3 innings pitched.
+- The Diamondbacks have a 4.38 team ERA that ranks 15th among all league pitching staffs.

-- The right-hander last appeared on Wednesday against the Milwaukee Brewers, when he went six innings, allowing three earned runs while giving up one hit.
+- Jameson (2-0) gets the start for the Diamondbacks, his second of the season.

-- The 34-year-old has amassed a 4.11 ERA and 8.8 strikeouts per nine innings across three games this season, while allowing a batting average of .196 to opposing hitters.
+- In his last appearance on Wednesday, the righty threw four scoreless innings against the Milwaukee Brewers while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.